sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

 GO111MODULE and GOPROXY have been around since Go1.11.

-You can set GO111MODULE to “on” to enable module mode everywhere or leave it at “auto”.
+You can set GO111MODULE to "on" to enable module mode everywhere or leave it at "auto".

 You can set GOPROXY to a proxy of your choice to get picked up by the go command when in module mode.
 Though this has been around since 1.11, the ability to provide a comma-separated list is new for 1.13.
 This tells the go command to try multiple sources before giving up.
 If you want to use the Go team's module mirror, you can set it to https://proxy.golang.org.